arifams/afreejam/README.md

 # afreejam
-an web app to find cool party and booze in every city in the world ... for free!
+an web app to find cool party and events in every city in the world ... for free!